aiven/terraform-provider-aiven/docs/data-sources/opensearch_user.md

 - `project` (String) Identifies the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.
 - `service_name` (String) Specifies the name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.
-- `username` (String) The actual name of the Opensearch User.
+- `username` (String) The actual name of the OpenSearch User.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.

 ### Read-Only

 - `id` (String) The ID of this resource.
-- `password` (String, Sensitive) The password of the Opensearch User.
+- `password` (String, Sensitive) The password of the OpenSearch User.
 - `type` (String) Type of the user account.
 Tells whether the user is the primary account or a regular account.